leapcode/pysqlcipher/docs/testing/index.rst

 Tips for QA
 --------------------------------

-From time to time, we'll ask the community for help testing a new alpha release or a release candidate.
-Normally, we'll offer a link for the download of a self-contained bundle just for internal testing purposes.
-These will be updated quite often, as soon as there are fixes available to fix the release-critical bugs.

-If you want to give a hand in this process, please follow the following tips:
+If you want to give a hand testing the unreleased bundles, please follow the following tips:

 * Focus all your efforts, if possible, on whatever is *the* golden distro at the time of the release.
 This currently is: Ubuntu 16.04.x LTS, 64bits, with